 Camera shyness is something that plenty of people struggle with.
 Whether you’re getting your photos taken at an event, for a professional portrait, or at an impromptu photoshoot, the butterflies in our stomach flutter like crazy when the camera shows itself.
+If you belong with the shy crowd, this post is for you.
+Stick around as we share six tips to overcome your photo anxiety and finally build your camera confidence!

 Perhaps it’s connected to our taste of perfection.
 We want everything to achieve picture-perfect standards.
 If we don’t, our nature to criticize every flaw comes to light.
 And the more you criticize how you look in pictures, the more your anxiety with the camera grows.